lucasichen/movie_website/README.md

 # movie_website

-Website commites are found under the branch: gh-pages To launch the site, open the environment then open deployment
+Website commits are found under the branch: gh-pages To launch the site, open the environment then open deployment

 Currently this project is in a private repository for personal reasons.
 But this a the HTML version of it as of now.